davidajudua/opscore/README.md

 # opscore

-**An operations core: one shared Node runtime that powers a fleet of single-purpose internal-ops bots on Discord — one shared core, many bots, supervised under PM2.**
+**One shared Node runtime that runs a fleet of single-purpose internal-ops bots on Discord, all supervised under PM2.**

 Most "Discord bots" are one giant file that does everything and falls over on restart.
-This is the
-opposite: a thin, shared **core** (`@platform/bot-core`) handles the boring, easy-to-get-wrong parts once — config, database, logging, the Discord command/button/modal router, HTTP, a fair work queue, and process supervision — so each bot is just its own business logic.
-Adding the *next* internal tool is hours, not days.
+This one goes the other way.
+A thin shared core (`@platform/bot-core`) handles the parts that are easy to get wrong: config, database, logging, the Discord command/button/modal router, HTTP, a fair work queue, and process supervision.
+Each bot is left with just its own business logic, so adding the next internal tool takes hours, not days.

-It's built to run real operations: the bots here distribute single-use cards, track business revenue, and retrieve verification codes for shared accounts — end to end, with no manual spreadsheet step.
+It runs real operations: the bots here hand out single-use cards, track business revenue, and retrieve verification codes for shared accounts, end to end, with no manual spreadsheet step.

 ---

-## Why it's built this way (the architecture decisions)
+## Why it's built this way

 - **Shared core, thin bots.** Every bot imports `@platform/bot-core`.
 A fix to logging, the router, or migrations lands once and every bot gets it.
 New bots start at "business logic only."